Perth railway station (Scotland): Services

-Cultural References
+Cultural references

 The movie The Railway Man was filmed at Perth station.
-Platform 3 was used to pose as Crewe and Platform 5 used to pose as Edinburgh, both set during the 1960s.
+Platform 3 was used to pose as Crewe, and Platform 5 used to pose as Edinburgh, both set during the 1960s.

-Perth station was nominated the Carbuncle Award in 2015, which recognizes the worst planning decision.
-The award was due to the fact a new footbridge had to be built at the southern end of the station which has stair and lift access to all platforms to comply with disability laws.
+Perth station was nominated for the Carbuncle Award in 2015, which recognises the worst planning decision.
+The award was because a new footbridge had to be built at the southern end of the station which has stair and lift access to all platforms to comply with disability laws.
 Local newspaper The Courier reported on the news and interviewed Paul Tetlaw from the campaign Transform Scotland.
 He said:

 "It's an off-the-shelf structure that has desecrated the station environment, imposed from London by 'standards bound' Network Rail designers and has no fit with the largely Victorian surroundings.
 To add insult to injury, it's virtually unused, as the alternatives within the station building are vastly more convenient for the overwhelming majority of passengers.
 This tacky and inappropriate new structure is thought to have cost in excess of £1m — money which would have been better spent on opening a new station in nearby Newburgh, which has none, with cash left over for a feasibility study of recreating a direct Perth-Edinburgh link, as advocated by our inter-city express campaign."